henzk/featuremonkey/docs/reference.rst

 Here, the example of a ``feature`` module inside a feature package is given.

-Function ``select`` is mandatory, but may be empty.
+``select`` is mandatory, but may be empty if there are no transformations to apply, e.g. in case of the base feature.
-Necessary transformations are applied there.

 In the following, the different types of structure transformations offered by the composer are described.

 Feature Structure Trees